jersearls/cpap-filler/README.md

 `30 13 * * * <path_to_repo>/cpap-filler/bin/run`

+#### Note for Mojave Users

+Crontab needs access to user libraries to execute dependencies.
+This access was revoked in MacOS Mojave.
+[Click here](https://blog.bejarano.io/fixing-cron-jobs-in-mojave.html) to implement a fix.

 ### Deploy to AWS Lambda

 To create a deployable zip file of the project that can be uploaded to AWS Lambda, execute the following bash script from the root of the project: